shakacode/shakapacker/docs/troubleshooting.md

    For more details on debugging, see the official [Webpack docs on debugging](https://webpack.js.org/contribute/debugging/#devtools)

-3. Any arguments that you add to bin/webpacker get sent to webpack.
+3. Any arguments that you add to bin/shakapacker get sent to webpack.
 For example, you can pass `--debug` to switch loaders to debug mode.
 See [webpack CLI debug options](https://webpack.js.org/api/cli/#debug-options) for more information on the available options.

-4. You can also pass additional options to the command to run the webpack-dev-server and start the webpack-dev-server with the option `--debug-webpacker`
+4. You can also pass additional options to the command to run the webpack-dev-server and start the webpack-dev-server with the option `--debug-shakapacker`

 ## Incorrect peer dependencies
 The latest version of Shakapacker uses peer dependencies to make upgrading easier.
 However, there's a catch.